Five benefits that come, just from looking for the opportunities in a crisis

 When John Cleese was writing sketches with the Monty Python team, his colleagues would often stop when they got to the first punchline.
 Cleese would keep working until he found the second, third, or even fifth level of comedy.
 This was harder work and took longer.
 But the results he created were stronger, funnier, and longer lasting.

-If you want to generate outcomes that are more remarkable, last longer, or connect at a deeper level than your competitors, learn to look for the ten types of opportunities that lie beyond the obvious solution and the quick fix.
+If you want to generate outcomes that are more remarkable, last longer, or connect at a deeper level than your competitors, learn to look for the ten types of opportunity that lie beyond the obvious solution and the quick fix.

 .